Thomas-Chqt/cub3d/README.md

 **Collision Handling**

 Given that cub3D is not a fully 3D engine, collision detection and physics were relatively straightforward.
 When moving the player, I only needed to check whether the new position would place them inside a wall tile or outside the map boundary.
-If so, I change the moving step to be the distance between the player and the fisrt wall, resulting in the player hiting the wall.
+If so, I change the moving step to be the distance between the player and the first wall, resulting in the player hitting the wall.
 This simple yet effective approach was enhanced by separating the movement checks for the X and Y coordinates, creating a natural sliding effect.
-Additionally, interactions such as opening doors were handled by checking the tile at the position `player_pos` + `player_dir` and determining if it was a door. if it is, opening or closing it.
+Additionally, interactions such as opening doors were handled by checking the tile at the position `player_pos` + `player_dir` and determining if it was a door.
+If it is, opening or closing it.

 **Shooting Mechanics**